shehanmunasinghe/diagno/README.md

 ![Web app screenshot 2](https://github.com/shehanmunasinghe/diagno/blob/master/Docs/images/Screenshot2.PNG?raw=true)

-At Daigno we have developed a deep learning algorithm that is able to identify 5 different cardiac conditions from 12-lead ECG signals with over 90% accuracy.
+At Diagno we have developed a deep learning algorithm that is able to identify 5 different cardiac conditions from 12-lead ECG signals with over 90% accuracy.
 Diagno's web app [http://diagno-ui.herokuapp.com/] allows anyone to upload a 12-lead ECG recording as a JSON file and get the machine-generated prediction within a couple of seconds.

 ## How we built it
 ![CNN model](https://github.com/shehanmunasinghe/diagno/blob/master/Docs/images/3.png?raw=true)